nix-community/robotnix/docs/src/installation.md

     $ fastboot reboot bootloader
     ```

+ 6. *(Strongly recommended, but technically optional)*
- 6. At this point you want to relock the bootloader to enable the verified boot
+    At this point you want to relock the bootloader to enable enforcement of
-    chain.
+    the verified boot chain.
     ```console
     $ fastboot flashing lock
     ```